iqual-ch/bw2_api/README.md

-# XCampaign API
+# bw2 API

-Adds integration for the XCampaign.
+Adds integration for the bw2.

 This is an API module only.
 Following modules use this to provide further functionality:

-* IQ Group XCampaign: Subscribe/Unsubscribe to newsletter.
+* IQ Group bw2: Subscribe/Unsubscribe to newsletter.

 ## Installation and basic usage

 * Add the module as usual and activate.
-* Configure the API under /admin/config/services/xcampaign-api
+* Configure the API under /admin/config/services/bw2-api